 Graphic Design Concentration

 As a discipline and a profession, graphic design is diverse and expanding.
-It encompasses: branding, interaction design, spatial design, publication design, package design, and motion design.
-Cal Poly’s design curriculum emphasizes creative problem solving, focusing on the development of technical skills combined with a strong foundation in research techniques and critical thinking.
-Students in the graphic design concentration study a variety of subjects relevant to the field, including: typography, identity design, user interface design, motion design, illustration, advertising, book arts, and design history.
+It encompasses: branding, package design, interaction design, environmental graphic design, publication design, and motion design.
+Students in the graphic design concentration study a variety of subjects relevant to the field, including: typography, identity design, user experience design, user interface design, animation, illustration, book arts, and design history.
 Our curriculum emphasizes a human-centered approach; students research, analyze, prototype, and design creative concepts and solutions for businesses, social, and cultural contexts.
-Our program encourages students to think conceptually and ethically when approaching a wide range of design challenges.
+Our program encourages students to think innovatively, ethically, and inclusively, and to engage in hands-on creative exploration and problem solving.

 The Graphic Design concentration in the Department of Art and Design is distinct from the Design Reproduction Technology concentration in the Graphic Communication Department, which focuses on the technical and electronic aspects of preparing design pieces for reproduction in print media.
 In contrast, the emphasis of the Graphic Design concentration is on the preparation of a professional portfolio the showcases one's creative and conceptual design abilities.